rajatgirotra/study/cpp/CPP_NEW/boost/asio/1_README.txt

 // you can even iterate the "bufs" container using boost::asio::buffers_iterator<> as if it is a continuous sequence of characters. string line(boost::asio::buffers_begin(bufs), boost::asio::buffers_end(bufs) + n); // note that you are not iterating over individual buffers in ConstBufferSequence.
 The buffers_iterator<> class provides an abstraction over the underlying bufs as a single contiguous sequence of bytes.

-streambuf::prepare(size_t n) function: Ensure that the output sequence can accomodate n characters, reallocating character array objects as necessary.
+streambuf::prepare(size_t n) function: Ensure that the output sequence can accommodate n characters, reallocating character array objects as necessary.
 Will return a MutableBufferSequence such that the sum of the sizes of all its buffers sum up to n.
 This API must be called before calling commit() API.

 streambuf::consume(size_t n) function: will consume n bytes from the input sequence.